Who can attend the camp?

 Who staffs the camp?

-One camp leader, plus arts mentors and instructors, all with backgrounds in education and the arts, staff our camp.
+One camp leader, plus arts mentors and teaching artists, all with backgrounds in education and the arts, staff our camp.

 What are the roles of the camp leader and arts mentors?

 The Camp Leader and Arts Mentors have a unique role in our Teen Arts Camp community: cultivating relationships with campers throughout the day, supporting experiences within classes and campers' studio time, and communicating with campers, parents, and camp staff.
 Most importantly, being artists themselves, the Camp Leader and Arts Mentors are invaluable resources for guiding campers' creative collaboration, exploration and development.